 Atlas is the owner of several mineral properties registered in its name.
 It also operates several mining claims by virtue of existing operating agreements with claim owners.
-These mineral properties are covered by existing MPSAs, EPAs and APSAs.
+These mineral properties are covered by existing Mineral Production Sharing Agreements ("MPSAs"), Exploration Permit Applications ("EPAs") and Applications for Mineral Production Sharing Agreement ("APSAs").